enonic/lib-react4xp/README.md

 **React for XP: handling and rendering of pre-built React components in Enonic XP**

 This library runs on [Enonic XP](https://enonic.com/developer-tour) server side, and provides:
-  - services that serve pre-compiled React components and their dependency scripts to the browser, from a specific file structure.
-The package [react4xp-build-components](https://www.npmjs.com/package/react4xp-build-components) builds this structure from React source files.
+  - services that serve (autodetected and) pre-compiled React components and their dependency scripts to the browser, from a specific file structure.
 These services also provide headers for caching components and dependencies in the browser.
   - library of XP controller functions, that make it easy to blend React into XP components, in a variety of ways
   - server-side rendering option in XP, through the controller functions
   - client-side wrapper tailored for use with the services - itself available to the browser through one of the services.